RemkoDuursma/learningguidetor/07-programming.md

-6. **Hard**.
-Look at the calculations for a confidence interval of the mean in the example in Section \@ref(inference).
-Write a function that returns the confidence interval for a vector.
-The function should have two inputs: the vector, and the desired 'alpha'.

 7. **hard** Recall the functions `head` and `tail`.
 Write a function called `middle` that shows a few rows around (approx.) the 'middle' of the dataset. *Hint:* use `nrow`, `print`, and possibly `floor`.